 The kid’s version and some for the grown-ups too.

 Keep several wet rags in a baggie in your cooler for the sweltering hot days.
+A nice, cold hand towel is a game changer for kids and parents alike.
 Your players, their teammates, and even the other parents will be so grateful.

 11. Extra Resealable Baggies